 Trumpet Vine Pruning For Form and Flower

-Some gardeners consider the trumpet creeper an invasive plant.
+Some gardeners consider the trumpet vine an invasive plant.
 It’s rampant plant growth allows it to spread rapidly and may become a troublesome weed.

 However, hummingbird vine plants can be kept under control and maintained with proper care and pruning.